Alamo Lake State Park

 Camping at Alamo Lake State Park offers incredible star viewing opportunities.

-Alamo Lake State Park is one of Arizona's best kept secrets.
-The stark desert beauty is reflected off the water.
-Cacti dot the mountainous landscape that surround the lake.
+Alamo Lake State Park is one of the best places to fish for bass in Arizona.
+The crystal clear lake is surrounded by mountainous terrain speckled with brush, wildflowers and cacti making for a visually pleasing experience.
+The park has good wildlife viewing opportunities, and you may spot a bald or golden eagle.
 Nestled in the Bill Williams River Valley away from the hustle and bustle of everyday life, Alamo Lake State Park offers outdoor fun, premier bass fishing, rest and relaxation.
-For nature lovers, spring rains bring an abundance of wild flowers and the lake environment attracts a variety of wildlife year round, including bald and golden eagles, waterfowl, foxes, coyotes, mule deer and wild burros.
-Stargazers are sure to enjoy the unbelievable view of the night sky with the nearest city lights some forty miles away!
+For nature lovers, spring rains bring an abundance of wild flowers and the lake environment attracts a variety of wildlife year round, including waterfowl, foxes, coyotes, mule deer and wild burros.
+Stargazers are sure to enjoy the amazing views of the night sky with the nearest city lights some forty miles away!

 Alamo Lake, located on the Bill Williams River where the Big Sandy River and Santa Maria River come together, was created with the completion of Alamo Dam in 1968.
 The Army Corps of Engineers designed the earthen dam primarily for flood control.
 During flood events, the lake basin is capable of “capturing” large amounts of water in a relatively short time.
 The lake has been recorded rising 11 vertical feet in one night!
 Unusually high flows during the late 1970s and through the 1980s have increased the average size of the lake, helping to create one of Arizona's best fishing holes.